grafbase/grafbase/README.md

 ### **Enterprise-grade security**

-* Advanced schema governance with the Grafbase control plane at grafbase.com, with schema checks
+* Advanced schema governance with the Grafbase Dashboard at app.grafbase.com, with schema checks
 * Fine-grained authorization and authentication in the Gateway
 * Rate limiting, operation limits, and trusted documents
 * SOC 2 Type II compliant